omartra999/RechnerNetze/MAC.md

 ----
 # CSMA Carrier Sense Multiple Access:

->Listen before speaking and only speak if no one else is speaking
+> Listen before speaking and only speak if no one else is speaking
+> `CSMA` cannot be used in wireless protocols

 - **Goal**: `Minimize` collisions and increase `performance`
 - A station `follows` the activity of other stations => Cable connection => Carrier Sense